-Honestly, I used to believe I can never be vegetarian.
-I thought I could never leave red meat and poultry especially knowing how DIVINE Japanese beef is.
-I thought so in spite of my knowledge that meat production is one of the biggest emitters of greenhouse gases, which cause climate change, and I had been a promoter of climate change mitigation for the past 6+ years.
-In regard to farming, I knew how poisonous our poultry and beef products are – how they inject chemicals into chicken – and how polluting animal farms are.
+I used to believe I could never leave red meat and poultry especially after trying the DIVINE Japanese beef.
+I believed so despite my knowledge that meat production is one of the biggest emitters of greenhouse gases, which cause climate change, and I had been a promoter of climate action for the past years.
+Also I knew how poisonous our poultry and beef products are – how they inject chemicals into chicken – and how polluting animal farms are.
 Still, I consciously chose not to cut my emotional bond with beef burgers and chicken karaage.

 This research convinced me to make the change.
 If reducing beef and supporting less carbon-intensive produce help the environment and prevent humanity from damage due to climate change, I will try to do it.
 And I will eat healthier too.

 Second on the list are lamb and mutton.
 Easy – I hardly ever eat them.
 Chicken is trickier since it’s so common and affordable.
 But I managed.

 Next comes the bigger challenge for me: dairy products and eggs!
-Forgetting, or even reducing, cheese will be a great and sad life change for me.
-Honestly, I’m not ready.
-So for now I just changed cow milk to soy.
+Forgetting or even reducing cheese will be a great and sad life change for me.
+I’m not ready, so for now I just changed cow milk to soy.

 Egg is hard to leave, not because I love it but because it’s so practical and easily found ‘hidden’ in dishes when eating out.
 For the moment I will keep it in my diet.